 Does anyone hate Italian pizza?
 Please, I don’t believe that such a person exists 🙂 Thin, crisp crust, basil aroma and stretching cheese (more cheese, more cheese!)… We all know this very well.
 But how to achieve this delicious effect?
 I am gonna tell you 7 secrets that will help you to prepare the best Italian pizza!
 Say no to deep-frozen junk pizza from supermarket!

-How could you find out in our previous post, we came to Rome to explore the Italian tastes.
+You could find out in our previous post, that we came to Rome to explore the Italian food during the food tour by the Walks of Italy.
 The highlight of our trip was a “behind the scenes” lesson of pizza preparation!
 We would not be ourselves if we don’t share with you what we have learned about the best Italian pizza…

 JUST A LITTLE BIT OF HISTORY OF ITALIAN PIZZA